plurid/plurid/notes/Use.md

         <script src="./plurid/js/plurid.js"></script>
     </body>

-If the linked, named page has an attribute `open` then the document will load with the initial `<plurid-page>` linking the named `<plurid-page>` and having the link as-if already activated.
-If the attribute `open` is set to `false` or if not set, then the linked, named page will be viewed only when clicking, and therefore activating, the link.
+If the `<plurid-link>` has an attribute `active` then the document will load the document while linking the named `<plurid-page>` and having the link as-if already clicked.
+If the attribute `active` is set to `false` or if not set, then the linked, named page will be viewed only when clicking, and therefore activating the link.

 If the `<plurid-link>` has the attribute `samepage` then the link will be followed within the current page sheet.

+If the `<plurid-link>` has the attribute `newtab` then the link will be opened in a new tab.

+A `<plurid-page>` can have the attribute `title` which is displayed in the controls search bar of the `page`'s `<plurid-sheet>`.
+If `title` is not set, then the search bar has the `name` or the URL of the `page`.

 <br>

 ### Same Document Multi-Page

 A document can have multiple `<plurid-page>`s independent of each other (not linked between them).
 In such a case the pages will be rendered one near another, based on the order of the document.
-The gap between pages can be modified from the global JavaScript object `pluridScene` > `pluridscene.metadata.multiPageGap` :: number.
+The gap between pages can be modified from the global JavaScript object `pluridScene` > `pluridScene.meta.multiPageGap` :: number.

     /-- index.html
     <body>